vertica/VerticaPy/EXAMPLE.md

-We can have with this method many relevant information.
-We can notice for example that the 'age' of the passengers follows more or less a normal distribution (kurtosis and skewness around 0).
+We can use this method to analyze our data.
+Notice, for example, that the 'age' of the passengers follows, more or less, a normal distribution (kurtosis and skewness are both around 0).

 ```python